tecunningham/tecunningham.github.io/_drafts/psychology-literature.md

-– Series, Stocker & Simoncelli (2009, Neural Computation) “Is the Homunculus 'Aware' of Sensory Adaptation?”- Adaptation effects: (1) repulsive bias only in neighborhood of adapter; (2) lower discriminability either side of the adapter.“prolonged exposure to a visual stimulus of a particular orientation, contrast, or direction of movement induces a systematic bias in the estimation of the orientation (Gibson & Radner, 1937; Clifford, 2002), contrast (Hammett, Snowden, & Smith, 1994), or direction (Levinson & Sekuler, 1976) of subsequent stimuli.
-Adaptation also profoundly modulates the perceptual discrimination performance of these same variables (Regan & Beverley, 1985; Clifford, 2002).”- They assume gain *reduction* for neurons adapted to the stimulus.
-Note that elsewhere they assume the opposite to get repulsive biases.- “we find that this simple encoder is qualitatively compatible with psychophysically measured biases and discriminability, but only when the decoder is unaware of the adaptation”.- They find (I think) that when they give the model enough power to fit the discriminability data, the bias is essentially zero. p3297 they use 100 neurons in their baseline model, but p3283: they get a quantitatively OK bias with 6 neurons (bias goes in the wrong direction, because tuning curves weaker in adapted direction).
+* **Series, Stocker & Simoncelli (2009, Neural Computation) “Is the Homunculus 'Aware' of Sensory Adaptation?”**
+  Adaptation effects: (1) repulsive bias only in neighborhood of adapter; (2) lower discriminability either side of the adapter.
+  * “prolonged exposure to a visual stimulus of a particular orientation, contrast, or direction of movement induces a systematic bias in the estimation of the orientation (Gibson & Radner, 1937; Clifford, 2002), contrast (Hammett, Snowden, & Smith, 1994), or direction (Levinson & Sekuler, 1976) of subsequent stimuli.
+Adaptation also profoundly modulates the perceptual discrimination performance of these same variables (Regan & Beverley, 1985; Clifford, 2002).”
+  * They assume gain *reduction* for neurons adapted to the stimulus.
+Note that elsewhere they assume the opposite to get repulsive biases.
+  *  “we find that this simple encoder is qualitatively compatible with psychophysically measured biases and discriminability, but only when the decoder is unaware of the adaptation”.
+  *  They find (I think) that when they give the model enough power to fit the discriminability data, the bias is essentially zero. p3297 they use 100 neurons in their baseline model, but p3283: they get a quantitatively OK bias with 6 neurons (bias goes in the wrong direction, because tuning curves weaker in adapted direction).